Troubleshooting and diagnostics

 Audit logs for Streaming Analytics

 Activation and deactivation of analytic models and EPL apps is shown in the audit logs.
 The audit logs are accessible via the Administration application and the audit API.
-See Audit logs and Audit API in the Cumulocity IoT OpenAPI Specification for details of accessing the audit logs.
+See Audit logs and Audit API in the Cumulocity OpenAPI Specification for details of accessing the audit logs.

 Audit log entries include the current action and the name of the user performing that action.
 For example: